connecticus/spree-barcode-generator/README.md

 --------
  * Input field for find items by sku/ean
  * Print receipts of the order
- * Do discounts directly from the interfaceç
+ * Do discounts directly from the interface
  * Change calculator
  * Label printing
  * Flag orders as sold in pos